berkinpolat/http-based-room-reservation/README.md

 # Socket Programming – HTTP-Based Room Reservation

-In this project, an HTTP server that acts as a room reservation server.
+In this project, there is an HTTP server that acts as a room reservation server.
 There are two other HTTP servers for tracking rooms and activities as well.
 All the three server programs take single argument which specifies the port number.
-After starting a server, you can connect to it using any web browser or curl on the same machine with http://localhost:‹port›/ (or from another machine, by replacing localhost with the IP address).#
+After starting a server, you can connect to it using any web browser or curl on the same machine with http://localhost:‹port›/ (or from another machine, by replacing localhost with the IP address).
 ## Room Server
 The server starts out with empty set of rooms, and it also maintains a simple database.
-It must support several kinds of GET requests:
+It supports several kinds of GET requests:

 **/add?name=roomname:** Adds a new room.
-If the room is already added, this server should return an HTTP 403 Forbidden message indicating that the room already exists in the database.
+If the room is already added, this server returns an HTTP 403 Forbidden message indicating that the room already exists in the database.
 Otherwise, it adds the room to the database, and sends back a 200 OK message including an HTML file in the body that informs that the room is added.

 **/remove?name=roomname:** Removes the room with name=roomname.
 If the room exists, it removes the room from the database and sends back HTTP 200 OK message (including relevant info in the body as an HTML object).
 If the room doesn’t exist, then it sends back an HTTP 403 Forbidden message.